The 2020 Climate Election, Jay Inslee & Me

 In a public question, I asked, now that all candidates agree we need to go zero-carbon, if he’d consider raising his ambitions beyond trying to avoid the worst consequences of climate change.
 And might his next plan talk about reversing global warming and restoring our climate?

 We relayed this story to his climate team.
 Two weeks later, were thrilled to find some of our themes in the Evergreen Economy plan.
-(We didn’t find more in his Part 3 on Global Climate Mobilization on June 5, or his Part 4 on Freedom from Fossil Fuels on June 24.)
+(We didn’t find more in his Part 3 on Global Climate Mobilization on June 5, his Part 4 on Freedom from Fossil Fuels on June 24, or his Part 5 on Community Climate Justice on July 9.)
 We have high hopes that restoration-scale carbon removal and rebuilding Arctic ice will show up in future installments of the campaign’s Climate Mission.

 Between now and November 2020, advocates of climate restoration are advancing the idea that we can allow ourselves to make restoring our climate our goal.
 We’re working backward from that with steps to get there.
 We hope more people will have the experience to wake up one morning, as I did last July, to say, “Maybe we’re not doomed!”